SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 > ⚠ NOTE: Be aware that all setups done via commands must be reversed.
 This must be done via commands provided in the `executeToPruneUseCase` section.

+### Exit if error - Handle with Care

+`btp-setup-automator` supports executing custom commands at three stages:

+- `executeBeforeAccountSetup`
+- `executeAfterAccountSetup`
+- `executeToPruneUseCase`

+In the case of a command failing in any of the sections, the default behavior of `btp-setup-automator` is to stop the use case execution.
+In some cases, you might want to continue the execution even if some of the commands fail.
+You can control this by setting the `exitIfError` parameter to `false` in the `parameters.json` file.

 ### Parameter Examples

 You find several examples for parameter files in the folder `integrationtests/parameterfiles`.